-Temperament of a long haired German Shepherd
+Temperament of a long-haired German Shepherd

 This is the reason they are mostly used by the police, military and as guard dogs; they can even be taken up by a visually impaired person to use as a guide dog for themselves.
 They are courageous and will fiercely protect their owner.
 Their sense of smell is much heightened and they are very alert.
 This is it usually takes the major reason dogs to crime scenes to pick up any scents or drugs.

-German Shepherds are great as work dogs.
+German Shepherds are great as working dogs.
 They have a strong build and are extremely athletic.
 To keep them like this, you will have to make sure they receive their fitness requirement on a daily basis.

 German Shepherds are quick-witted and will easily pick up anything that you teach them.
 You actually need to keep your long-haired German Shepherd both mentally and physically active as they require lots of simulation in both areas.

 This can be fulfilled by having daily walking or running sessions for their physical simulation and training sessions for their mental simulation.
-They are very keen to learn and you can even provide them toys to keep them occupied.
+They are very keen to learn and you can even provide them with toys to keep them occupied.

-Boredom in a German Shepherd can lead it to developing chaotic behaviours such as excessive barking, chewing or just creating nuisance around the house.
+Boredom in a German Shepherd can lead it to developing chaotic behaviors such as excessive barking, chewing or just creating nuisance around the house.
 You can even give it a chew toy and make sure your canine is engaged in such activities daily.